Yep, that’s it. See that photo up there? ^

-I guess that’s why I unapologetically trash having a 9-5 pretty regularly on this blog.
+You probably already know that; I trash having a 9-5 pretty regularly on this blog.

 Well today, things will be a little different.
-I’m going to soften my 9-5 hating stance a bit, and here’s why.
+I’m going to soften my 9-5 hating, and here’s why.

-The other day I got yet another email from a reader who had just finished university.
-He had been working an internship the year before and the resulting misery had him conclude that there was no way he was going to start a 9-5 career after he graduated (I get a lot of emails like this).
+Just the other day I got yet another email from a reader who had just finished university.
+He had been working an internship the year before and the resulting misery had him conclude there was no way he would start a 9-5 career after he graduated (I get a lot of emails like this).

 Yet, he didn’t have other plans.
 He knew he wanted to travel, and knew he didn’t want a job.
 But it seemed he didn’t have a clear idea of what he actually wanted to strive for.
 Travel seemed to be a way of running away from something (a job), rather than running towards another dream or goal that he wanted to pursue.

 I can’t blame him.
-If I’m being honest with myself, a lot of my travels have been due to the same thing.
-But I can say with certainty it was the times when I wasn’t ‘just travelling’, but rather pursuing something I was passionate about (learning Chinese in China, learning Spanish in Spain, learning to fight in The Philippines) that have been the most enjoying and fulfilling travel experiences I have had.
+A lot of my travels were due to the same thing.
+But I can say with certainty it was the times when I wasn’t ‘just travelling’, but rather pursuing something I was passionate about (learning Chinese in China, learning Spanish in Spain, learning to fight in The Philippines, dancing in Ecuador, surfing in NZ) that have been the most enjoying and fulfilling.

 People often look at a 9-5 as a life-long thing.
-Start at age 25, work until age 50, retire, and then play golf and go on cruises.
+Start at age 25, work until age 50, retire, then sit around and play golf and stuff.